namanhd/hailstone/README.md

       in (x, MkNode2 new_s sig new_aNode new_bNode)
 ```

-The comments in `Sound/Hailstone/Synth.hs` say more on the reasoning behind our choice of primitives/constructors and their evaluation semantics.
-However, this essentially lets us fairly directly translate object-oriented DSP code into our `Node` representation while preserving composability on the surface with the provided nodes and combinators.
+The implementation in `Sound/Hailstone/Synth.hs` has more specialized constructors and `SF` types for efficiency (to not require dummy state, etc), but these ideas still hold.
+This essentially lets us fairly directly translate object-oriented DSP code into our `Node` representation while preserving composability on the surface with the provided nodes and combinators.

-> There's also a nice Applicative instance we get almost for free with `MkNode2`, useful for lifting pure code into nodes.
+> There's also a nice Applicative instance we get almost for free, useful for lifting pure code into nodes.
 >
 > We could probably swizzle this type into an Arrow; packaging static state together with a state-transforming function was one of the [motivating examples for Hughes's Arrows](https://www.cse.chalmers.se/~rjmh/afp-arrows.pdf).
 Arrows are also the primary abstraction used by e.g. [Euterpea](https://hackage.haskell.org/package/Euterpea), supporting a "native" syntax for defining signal graphs.
 However, arrows are somewhat clunky, have some overhead in the combinators, and so far I am doing fine with just the applicative instance.
 I will explore this later if it turns out to become necessary.